aodhansterland/sparx-maths-crusher/README.md

-#SPARX MATHS CRUSHER
+<h1>SPARX MATHS CRUSHER
-##Destroy your maths with this awesome simplifier.
+<h2>Destroy your maths with this awesome simplifier.

 welcome to my sparx simplifier for awesome accesibility